 The health center offers rapid-result COVID-19 antigen testing.
-We can provide results same-day or next-day for patients with or without symptoms.
-The antigen test tells whether you have been infected with the Sars-COV2 virus by detecting virus activity with a swabbed sample.
-Results are usually available on the same day with results posted in the patient portal and given by phone to a patient.
+We provide results within hours for patients with or without symptoms.
+The antigen test tells whether you have been infected with the Sars-COV2 virus by detecting virus activity with a nasal-swabbed sample.
+Results are posted in the patient portal or given by phone if positive.

 If you have active symptoms or exposure to a positive case, OR If you have previously tested and became symptomatic again

-- Call to set up a telehealth appointment with provider.
+- Visit the patient portal or call to set up a telehealth appointment with provider.

 If you do not have symptoms